 - ½ cups jalapeños, de-seeded and minced

-- 2 teaspoons calcium water (see Pomona’s packet)
+- 2 teaspoons calcium water, (see Pomona’s directions)

-Ladle into sterilized jars leaving at least ¼” headspace.
+- Ladle into sterilized half-pint jars leaving ¼” headspace.
 Wipe rims clean, and place prepared lids and rings onto jars finger-tight.
 Process in a water bath canner at a full rolling boil for 15 minutes.

 - After processing, remove jars from canner and allow to cool on a towel for 24 hours.
 Before storing, check for seal.
 Sealed jam will keep for a year in the pantry; store opened or unsealed jars in the refrigerator.

 Two small pineapples will net about the right amount of pineapple for this recipe.

 Amount Per Serving: Calories: 30Unsaturated Fat: 0gCarbohydrates: 8gSugar: 6g